gelnior/newebe/deploy/ansible/README.md

 ### Run

-Once done, run this command in your folder:
+Once done, run this command in the ansible (the current one) folder:

-    ansible-playbook playbook.yml
+    ansible-playbook site.yml -i hosts